Dash Mini Maker Griddle Review

 Impressive Cooking Performance

-Our favorite part of the Dash Mini Maker Griddle is how well it cooks.
+Our favorite part of the Mini Maker Griddle is how well it cooks.
 One might expect a small and inexpensive appliance to make sacrifices in cooking performance, but the Mini Maker Griddle manages to buck that assumption.
-Waffle after waffle it cooked things evenly and thoroughly in our testing.
+Waffle after waffle, it cooked things evenly and thoroughly in our testing.
 It also generally avoids burning and scorching.
-Even when we left waffles on the griddle for a few minutes longer than we meant to, we just got a deeper level or browning instead of burning.
+Even when we left waffles on the griddle for a few minutes longer than we meant to, we just got a deeper level of browning instead of burning.

 A Plethora of Recipes and Possibilities

 Though the batter overflow basin of the Mini Maker Griddle is quite shallow and somewhat ineffective, we found that most spills came out of the front of the machine.
-Because the machine is so small it was easy to move it and quickly take care of these messes.
-Because the griddle is small it can be easy to overload batter if you're used to a bigger machine, but you quickly get a gauge for how much batter should go in.
+Because the machine is so small, it was easy to move it and quickly take care of these messes.
+Because the griddle is small, it can be easy to overload batter if you're used to a bigger machine, but you quickly get a gauge for how much batter should go in.

 You use this machine simply by plugging it in and waiting for the preheat light to turn on.
-Once it's on the griddle is up to temperature and you can start cooking.
+Once it's on, the griddle is up to temperature, and you can start cooking.
 You can't do things like set the exact heat level or set a timer on the machine, so you'll have to keep track of cooking time on your own.